 How do I know if I'm eligible for a loan?

-While there's no way to know for sure if your business will be approved, you can start by checking the minimum eligibility requirements and making sure you can meet them.
-Then, consider whether your business can afford the loan, and what information you can provide as evidence of its financial capabilities.
+While there's no way to know for sure if your business will be approved, you can start by checking the minimum eligibility requirements for a business loan and making sure you can meet them.
+Then, consider whether your business can afford the loan and what information you can provide as evidence of its financial capabilities.

 What kinds of loans are available to businesses?